rtcharity/resources.eahub.org/content/take_action/donate.md

 ## Matching Campaigns

 * Some charities offer to double or triple your donations - called "donation matching.
 While there are some exceptions, this matching is usually illusory and the matching funds would have gone to the charity whether or not you donated.
 This <a target="_blank" href="https://blog.givewell.org/2011/12/15/why-you-shouldnt-let-donation-matching-affect-your-giving/">blog post by GiveWell</a> explains more.
-Exceptions include Facebook's Giving Tuesday, as while Facebook would have donated the money without your donation, your donation could cause the money to be allocated to more effective charities.
+Exceptions include Facebook's <a target="_blank" href="https://www.eagivingtuesday.org/">Giving Tuesday</a>, as while Facebook would have donated the money without your donation, your donation could cause the money to be allocated to more effective charities.

 # Take a Pledge to Donate in the Future